What is HB 144?

 Who Should I Contact?

-What scholarships are available to me as an HB 144 non-alien resident student?
+What scholarships are available to me?

 There are several scholarships available to students who qualify for HB 144, DACA, or are non-FAFSA eligible.